Dear Srila Prabhupada,

 Please accept my humble obeisances at Your holy lotus feet.
 All glories to Your unequalled stature in the world of devotional service!

 Actually You are the center of our lives.
-Just like today we all come together for the anniversary of Your disappearance.
-Or when we chant japa, circumambulating Srimati Tulasi Devi, we perform an extra bodily revolution just to acknowledge your presence on the Vyasasana.
+Just like today, we all come together for the anniversary of Your disappearance also called in Sanskrit language “tirobahva mahotsava.”
+Or when we chant japa in the temple room, circumambulating Srimati Tulasi Devi, we perform an extra bodily revolution just to acknowledge your presence on the Vyasasana.
 You control us as much as we agree to follow Your beneficial instructions.
 It is a matter of love and strength on both sides.
 It is not a matter of force, even though force entails strength.

 This is confirmed in various ways.